Massive Eradication Effort Ends Rodents' Reign Of Terror On Forbidding Isle

 Still, they were facing down a formidable foe.

-"When you're dealing with the dear old brown rat," Richardson notes, "you're dealing with one of the most successful mammals on the planet."
+"When you're dealing with the dear old brown rat," Richardson notes, "you're dealing with one of the most successful mammals on the planet.
+It can more or less live anywhere, more or less eat anything."

-Well — make that two formidable foes: One can't forget the very weather in South Georgia, Richardson adds, "which can be absolutely ferocious" and threatened to completely derail one of the project's four major expeditions to the Subantarctic island, in 2013.
+Well — make that two formidable foes: One can't forget the very weather in South Georgia, Richardson adds, "which can be absolutely ferocious" and threatened to completely derail one of the project's four major expeditions to the subantarctic island years earlier.

 "We had parked two of the helicopters ashore — we thought safely.
 They were tied down.
 We came back the next day and found one helicopter had had its blades snapped off and the other was half-buried in the gravel, just simply through the weather conditions.
-At that stage, we thought this is going to be a failure for this year." he says, adding that, though they lost one of those choppers, "we managed to retrieve the situation and keep going."
+At that stage, we thought this is going to be a failure for this year." he says, adding that though they lost one of those choppers, "we managed to retrieve the situation and keep going."

 The dogs covered some 1,500 miles in the span of half a year, ranging over the island's mountainous terrain with their two handlers to confirm the happy news the inert instruments were telling the team.
 And indeed those dogs confirmed it: There were no rats to be heard from.

 What they did hear, however, were some of the birds they'd been seeking to save, the South Georgia pipit.
-It's the world's southernmost songbird, and in the absence of rodents these past few years, their numbers have crescendoed.
+It's the world's southernmost songbird, and in the absence of rodents these past few years, their numbers have grown.

-So have their songs.
+So have their decibel levels.

 Denise Landau of the Friends of South Georgia visited the island earlier this year, only to find that, according to Richardson, the revitalized pipits had grown so loud they were drowning out the typical chorus you'd hear in the area, the clamorous groans of the elephant seals.